Universal quantum control with dynamical correction: An Illustrative example

 where

 Similar to Eqs.~(\ref{errorThReduce}) and (\ref{errorThLe}), the integrals in Eq.~(\ref{errorNoncom}) are found to be vanishing with a large $|\dot{f}(t)|$.
-Similarly, the other two off-diagonal elements $|\mathcal{M}_{13}(t)|$ and $|\mathcal{M}_{23}(t)|$ in Eq.~(\ref{Convension}) are found to approach zero when $\lambda$ defined in Eq.~(\ref{Simplef}) is sufficiently large.
+Similarly, the other two off-diagonal elements $|\mathcal{M}_{13}(t)|$ and $|\mathcal{M}_{23}(t)|$ defined in Eq.~(\ref{Convension}) are found to approach zero when $|\lambda|$ is sufficiently large.

-Under various coefficients $\lambda$, Fig.~\ref{P1_dfdphi} demonstrates the fidelity when $t=T$ versus the error magnitude $\epsilon$ for the noncommutative error in Eq.~(\ref{delta1}).
-The chosen path $|\mu_2(t)\rangle$ embedded with our error-correction mechanism is found to be also robust against the noncommutative error, in comparison to that under the parallel-transport condition.
-Particularly, when the evolution satisfies $\lambda=0$, the fidelity is about $\mathcal{F}=0.883$ when $\epsilon=\pm0.2$.
-In contrast, the fidelity is lower-bounded by $\mathcal{F}=0.983$ when $\lambda=3$ and by $0.988$ when $\lambda=5$ in the range of $\epsilon\in[-0.2, 0.2]$.
-When $\lambda=10$, always the fidelity remains unit irrespective of the error magnitude.
+Under various coefficients $\lambda$'s, Fig.~\ref{P1_dfdphi} demonstrates the fidelity at $t=T$ versus the error magnitude $\epsilon$.
+The chosen path $|\mu_2(t)\rangle$ embedded in our dynamical-correction mechanism is found to be robust against the local error as well, in comparison to that under the parallel-transport condition.
+Particularly, when the evolution satisfies the parallel-transport condition $\lambda=0$, the fidelity is about $\mathcal{F}=0.883$ when $\epsilon=\pm0.2$.
+In contrast, the fidelity is lower bounded by $\mathcal{F}=0.983$ when $\lambda=3$ and by $0.988$ when $\lambda=5$ in the range of $\epsilon\in[-0.2, 0.2]$.
+When $\lambda=10$, the fidelity remains almost unit irrespective of the error magnitude.